mhasselbusch/jog_wireless/README.md

 		oracle/
 		PhonePurchase.java
 		Restock.java
-	mah318.jar
+		functionDefinitions.sql
+		tabledefinitions.sql
+		triggerDefinitions.sql
+	ER Diagram.pdf
 	Makefile
 	Manifest.txt
+	README.md
 	ojdbc6.jar
-	README.txt

-#######################
-## File Descriptions ##
+## Source Code File Descriptions ##
-#######################

-mah318hasselbusch/ : top level directory

-	mah318/ : contains source code

-		mah318/AccountCreation.java - used to set up new jog accounts*Billing.java - used to process bills and request customer payment
+	src/AccountCreation.java - used to set up new jog accounts*Billing.java - used to process bills and request customer payment

-		mah318/Billing.java - used to process billing requests from customer and employees
+	src/Billing.java - used to process billing requests from customer and employees

-		mah318/CustomerSys.java - the main system for customers.
+	src/CustomerSys.java - the main system for customers.
 It branches off to NewCustomerSys and ExistCustomerSys

-		mah318/EmployeeSys.java - the main system for employees.
+	src/EmployeeSys.java - the main system for employees.
 It directs employees off to individual interfaces

-		mah318/ExistCustomerSys.java - contains all interfaces for existing customers
+	src/ExistCustomerSys.java - contains all interfaces for existing customers

-		mah318/Jog.java - main program for the software package.
+	src/Jog.java - main program for the software package.
 Contains the main method.

-		mah318/Login.java - Process login requests.
+	src/Login.java - Process login requests.
 Create the connection to the database.

-		mah318/Makefile - compiles all source code.
-Run java Jog to then test the source code.

-		mah318/Manifest.txt - used for jar file creation

-		mah31/META-INF/ - JDBC files

-		mah318/NewCustomerSys.java - Interface for new customers.
+	src/NewCustomerSys.java - Interface for new customers.
 Only allows account creation.

-		mah318/oracle/ - JDBC files

-		mah318/PhonePurchase.java - used to process phone purchases.
+	src/PhonePurchase.java - used to process phone purchases.

-		mah318/Restock.java - used to process restock requests
+	src/Restock.java - used to process restock requests

-	mah318hasselbusch/mah318.jar - main Jog Wireless application.
-This will be run to test the software.

-	mah318hasselbusch/Makefile - Make file to clean and recreate jar file.
-To recreate the jar file, run a [ >cp *.java ../ ] command from within mah318/ to copy all source code over to the top-level directory.
-Then, run the Makefile in the top-level directory with [ make jar ].

-	mah318hasselbusch/Manifest.txt - Used to link ojdbc6.jar to the jar file.

-	mah318hasselbusch/ojdbc6.jar - JDBC jar file used to access the oracle database system
+	src/functionDefinitions.sql - definitions for all database procedures and functions

+	src/tabledefinitions.sql - database schema

+	src/triggerDefinitions.sql - defintions of database triggers

 **It is also important to note that whenever a new account is created, whether it’s in the employee or customer side of the Jog software, a new file will be created in the top level directory.
 This file functions as a receipt for the customer to keep for their records.
-Therefore, there will be more files in the file structure as the program is tested it.
+Therefore, there will be more files in the file structure as the program is tested.

 **In addition to the above files, there are 25 functions and triggers stored in the database that augment the design and complement the Java code.

-############################
-##           2.           ##
-## Interface Descriptions ##
+##2.
+Interface Descriptions ##
-##                        ##
-############################

 The Jog wireless software package includes two separate interface categories (one for employees and one for customers) divided into many more for specific interfaces.